 What is astral projection?
-A creature of imagination, a game of the brain or an alternative approach to reality?
+A creature of the imagination, a game of the brain, or an alternative approach to reality?

 This question concerns not only those who practice astral projection (intentionally or unintentionally) but all those trying to understand what happens to the consciousness and mind.
 Probably the most suitable organization to answer this question is the International Academy of Consciousness.